 The Corporation is responsible for ensuring that ISS receives, processes, and votes proxies in accordance with the Proxy Policies or instructions.
 Once a Client account is established, the Corporation will arrange for the Client’s custodian to forward proxy materials to ISS.
-The Corporation will also make sure the Client’s custodian provides ISS with a list of Client holdings on a regular basis to enable ISS to track meeting dates and notify the Corporation of upcoming meetings.
+The Corporation will also confirm that the Client’s custodian provides ISS with a list of Client holdings on a regular basis to enable ISS to track meeting dates and notify the Corporation of upcoming meetings.
 The appropriate portfolio manager at the Corporation will review each proxy and determine how the vote should be cast before it is voted by ISS to ensure that proxies are voted in accordance with the Proxy Policies and in the best interest of our Clients.
-The Corporation’s Chief Compliance Officer (“CCO”) or its designee will monitor the proxy voting process to ensure that all votes are cast, the proper number of shares are recorded and that the proxy proposals are voted in accordance with the Proxy Policies or, if there is a vote cast that deviates from such policies, that a rationale is documented.
+The Corporation’s CCO or the CCO’s designee will monitor the proxy voting process to ensure that all votes are cast, the proper number of shares are recorded and that the proxy proposals are voted in accordance with the Proxy Policies or, if there is a vote cast that deviates from such policies, that a rationale is documented.

 F. Disclosure of Proxy Voting Intentions

 The Corporation personnel may not discuss with members of the public how the Corporation intends to vote on any particular proxy proposal without the advance approval of the COO.
 This does not restrict communications in the ordinary course of business with named fiduciaries of ERISA plans or other Clients for which the Corporation votes proxies.
 Disclosure of the Corporation’s proxy voting intentions — especially when done with the purpose or effect of influencing the management or control of a company — could trigger various restrictions under the federal securities laws, including under the proxy solicitation, beneficial ownership and short-swing profit liability provisions of the Securities Exchange Act of 1934.